Stencyl/stencylpedia/chapter-11/purchases.md

 ## Setting up Purchases in Stencyl

 Making purchases in Stencyl requires two steps.
+One is setup related.

-1. You must declare what goods you want to sell upfront.
+1. First, you must declare what goods you want to sell upfront.
 Just once.
-2. Then, you can buy the goods using a block.
+2. Then, you can buy the goods using the buy block.

 #### Step 1: Declare All Purchases
 Use the request info for product block to declare a purchase.
 You can find it under Game > Mobile towards the bottom.
 The ID you use is the **Product ID** you entered into iTunes Connect.